lucabriguglia/OpenCQRS/README.md

 #### Query/Result

-First, create a dto and a message:
+First, create a model and a message:

 ```C#
 public class Something